-New HTC M7 image leak purportedly shows off the new smartphone's front and rear [UPDATED]Alex Wagner - Senior News Editor
+New HTC M7 image leak purportedly shows off the new smartphone's front and rear [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Android fans looking forward to HTC's next flagship device have a new image to ogle this weekend, as a render that purportedly shows the front and rear of the M7 has made its way online.
 The shot comes to us from HTC Source, which claims to have been told by two "trusted sources" that this is indeed the M7.
 The handset depicted in this new image looks a bit like a mashup of the DROID DNA (something that we've heard before) and Windows Phone 8X, with a large camera and flash and speaker grill on its backside along with HTC and Beats logos.
 Around front is an earpiece along with another HTC logo, and on the bottom of the face is a trio of capacitive Android navigation keys.

 This new image is fairly different than the purported M7 render that showed up just a few days ago, though that shot was said to have come from an animation contained in some early firmware, and it was suggested that the final M7 design could differ from the look we saw then.
 This new M7 does seem to line up with an alleged photo of the device from earlier in January that showed a similar earpiece and HTC logo on its face.
 One thing that seems strange about this M7 is its Back, Recent Apps and Home capacitive button layout, which is different than the Back, Home and Recent Apps order that HTC has been using lately.